NAThompson/using_googlebenchmark/README.md

 Can we empirically determine the asymptotic complexity of the recursive Fibonacci number calculation?

-No, we can't get enough data points because it grows too fast.
-However . . .
+Pretty much . . . !

 ---